-Backup the Con figuration
+Backup the Configuration

-IP-10.0.50.1.b in Download
+IP-10.0.50.1.t bin Download

-Restore the Co nfiguration
+Restore the Configuration

 Browse No file selected.
 Upload

-Keep the cu rrent username & pas sword setting.

-Keep the current username &amp; password setting.
+Keep the current username & password setting.
 Keep the current network setting.

-Figure 2.244 Backup/Restore Configuration via HTTP
+Figure 2.278 Backup/Restore Configuration via HTTP

-2.23.4.2 Backup/Restore Config.
+2.24.4.2 Backup/Restore Config.
 Via TFTP

 Trivial File Transfer Protocol (TFTP) is designed to be small and easy to implement.
 The users are allowed to upload configuration settings to a TFTP server as a backup copy, and download these settings from a TFTP server when necessary to restore or replace the configuration of the EHG7XXX industrial managed switch.
-Figure 2.245 shows the TFTP webpage which is divided into three parts: Download the Configuration from TFTP, Upload the Configuration to TFTP, and DHCP Option 66/67 Setting.
-Table 2.79 summarizes the descriptions of TFTP Setting.
+Figure 2.279 shows the TFTP webpage which is divided into three parts: Download the Configuration from TFTP, Upload the Configuration to TFTP, and DHCP Option 66/67 Setting.
+Table 2.80 summarizes the descriptions of TFTP Setting.